indexsupply/shovel/indexsupply.com/shovel/docs/index.md

 ## Block Data

-In addition to log/event indexing, Shovel can also index block, transaction, receipt, and log data.
+In addition to log/event indexing, Shovel can also index block, transaction, receipt, logs, and traces.
 It's possible to index log/event data and block data or just block data.

 If an integration defines a `block` object and not a `event` object then Shovel will not take the time to read or decode the log data.
+Similarly, if and only if a `block` objects contains `trace_*` fields, then Shovel will download data from the `trace_block` endpoint.

 Here is a config snippet outlining how to index block data